xyzmoney-tournaments/tournament-tr/README.md

 ## Events

-**`onCreation`** ⏤ is called during execution of the contract constructor.
+**`onCreation`** ⏤ is called during execution of the contract constructor (see the description of `constructor` function).
 With this event the following parameters are logged:
 * minimum number of players;
 * the buy-in amount;
 * the winner share;